-At the conclusion of the investigation, the CO or the designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provide recommendations based on the evidence and the definition of unlawful discrimination/retaliation as provided in Board policy and State and Federal law as to whether the Complainant has been subjected to unlawful discrimination/retaliation.
+At the conclusion of the investigation, the CO/designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful discrimination/retaliation as provided in Board policy and State and Federal law as to whether the Respondent has engaged in unlawful harassment/retaliation of the Complainant.
 The CO's recommendations must be based upon the totality of the circumstances.
 In determining if discrimination or retaliation occurred, a preponderance of evidence standard will be used.
-The CO may consult with the Board's legal counsel, with permission of the Superintendent, before finalizing the report to the Superintendent.
+The CO may consult with the Board's legal counsel before finalizing the report to the Superintendent.

-Absent extenuating circumstances, within five (5) business days of receiving the report of the CO or the designee, the Superintendent must either issue a final decision regarding whether the charges have been substantiated or request further investigation.
+Absent extenuating circumstances, within five (5) business days of receiving the report of the CO or the designee, the Superintendent must either issue a written decision regarding whether the charges have been substantiated or request further investigation.
 A copy of the Superintendent's final decision will be delivered to both the Complainant and the Respondent.